putuoka/c4it-blog/content/posts/2022/078-how-i-create-articles/article.md

 ---
-title: "From idea to publishing, and beyond: how I automated my blogging workflow with GitHub, PowerShell and Azure"
+title: "From idea to publishing, and beyond: how I automated my blogging workflow with GitHub, PowerShell, and Azure"
 path: '/blog/automate-blogging-workflow-github-powershell-azure'
 tags: ["Career", "MainArticle"]
 featuredImage: "./cover.png"